-- of the instrument.
-Potential changes in the regulatory assessment cannot be considered valid triggers for regulatory or tax calls. - 69.
-As previously mentioned, with regard to eligible liabilities instruments, the EBA recommendations for own funds instruments should be kept in mind when using provisions relating to tax and regulatory calls within TLAC/MREL eligible liabilities instruments.
-Given this, calls should not be drafted in such a way as to affect permanence or loss absorption without resolution authorities' approval. - 70.
-Institutions have generally extended their usual contractual language on redemption because of a change in tax treatment to senior non-preferred notes.
+70. As previously mentioned, with regard to eligible liabilities instruments, the EBA recommendations for own funds instruments should be kept in mind when using provisions relating to tax and regulatory calls within TLAC/MREL eligible liabilities instruments.
+Given this, calls should not be drafted in such a way as to affect permanence or loss absorption without resolution authorities' approval.

+71. Institutions have generally extended their usual contractual language on redemption because of a change in tax treatment to senior non-preferred notes.
 That said, in determining the trigger for a tax call, the documentation usually does not include the more restrictive language that the trigger can only be a material and non-foreseeable change in the applicable tax treatment in accordance with Article 78(4) of the CRR whereas this should be seen as a best practice.
 In addition, it is observed that any redemption at the issuer's discretion due to regulatory changes is in whole, but not in part, for the outstanding notes of the respective series.
 This constitutes another difference from discretionary calls.